 What Style of Cushions do You Prefer?

-First decide if you prefer the look of loose back cushions or attached.
+First, decide if you prefer the look of loose back cushions or attached.
 Loose cushions give you the option of turning the pillows as needed, while attached backs won't need fluffing or rearranging.
-Be sure to sit in the sofa you are considering.
+Be sure to sit on the sofa you are considering.
 Is it comfortable?
 Are the arms the right height for taking a nap or reading a book?

 How Many Cushions Do You Like on a Sofa?

 How many seat cushions would you like?
 One cushion offers a clean modern look while two or three are traditional.
 When you sit on the cushions, do they stay in place or do the corners flare up?
 Are they attached to the frame with a clip to hold them down?